NREL/EnergyPlus/design/FY2022/NFP_DuctSizing.md

 ####Supply duct####

-The supply ducts will be divided into two sections based on current duct configurqation: Truck and Branch.
+The supply ducts will be divided into two sections based on current duct configuration: Truck and Branch.
 The truck section includes ducts between Return Air Path Outlet Node in Demand Side Inlet Node in AirLoopHVAC, and Inlet Node in AirLoopHVAC:ZoneSplitter.
 The branch section includes ducts between Outlet Nodes in AirLoopHVAC:ZoneSplitter, and Inlet Node in ZoneTernminal Units defined in ZoneHVAC:AirDistributionUnit.

 ####Return duct####